By Elizabeth Pantley

 - Camera and film

-During the journey If you’ve carefully planned your trip and prepared your vehicle, you’ve already started out on the right foot.
+If you’ve carefully planned your trip and prepared your vehicle, you’ve already started out on the right foot.
 Now keep these things in mind as you make your way down the road:

 - Be flexible.
 When traveling with a baby, even the best-laid plans can be disrupted.
 Try to stay relaxed, accept changes, and go with the flow.

 - Stop when you need to.
 Trying to push “just a little farther” with a crying baby in the car can be dangerous, as you’re distracted and nervous.
 Take the time to stop and calm your baby.